 Homework will be assigned for each chapter and must be completed and submitted in WileyPlus by the due date.
-See WileyPlus website for specific assignments.
+See WileyPlus website for specific assignments and due dates.
 Since we have limited time, we will discuss some of the assigned problems in class.
-If you have specific questions about assigned problems that we have not discussed in class, please attend office hours or contact me via e-mail so we can discuss.
+If you have specific questions about assigned problems that we have not discussed in class, please attend office hours or contact me via Canvas e-mail so we can discuss.